troff(1) — Linux manual page

 expression was encountered; an operand to a

-numeric operator was missing; an attempt was
+numeric operator was missing; a recognized but

-made to define a recursive, empty, or
+a recursive, empty, or nonsensical character

-nonsensical character class; or a groff
+class; or a groff extension conditional

-extension conditional expression operator was
+expression operator was used while in

-used while in compatibility mode.
+compatibility mode.

-tab 2048 A tab character was encountered where a
+tab 2048 A tab character was encountered where a number

-number was expected, or appeared in an
+was expected, or appeared in an unquoted macro

-unquoted macro argument.
+argument.

 Two warning names group other warning categories for convenience.